10 Things You Can´t Miss at the Tower of London

 6. The Queen's House

-Next to Tower Green you will find The Queen's House, a half-timbered cottage known for being the place where Queen Anne Boleyn spent her last days before being executed.
+Next to the Green Tower you will find The Queen's House, a half-timbered cottage known for being the place where Queen Anne Boleyn spent her last days before being executed.

-However, you may also be surprised to learn that this is where the trial of Guy Fawkes took place.
-A Catholic revolutionary who participated in the Gunpowder Plot of 1605 to kill King James I, who refused to grant some religious tolerance to Catholics in the kingdom.
+However, you may also be surprised to learn that this was the site of the trial of Guy Fawkes, a Catholic revolutionary who participated in the Gunpowder Plot of 1605 to kill King James I, who refused to grant some religious tolerance to Catholics in the kingdom.

 7. The Bloody Tower